 - Requiring all building and engineering projects to include a sustainability case.

 We will continue to measure the size and shape of the UK’s carbon footprint as well as leading various initiatives seeking to shrink the footprint still further.
-In particular we will be focusing on our registration and compliance with the newly introduced CRC Energy Efficiency Scheme and ensuring on-going compliance with the EPB Directive, both of which will help further improve our energy performance.
+We continually review our portfolio seeking to implement appropriate schemes to reduce carbon whilst enhancing comfort for employees.